Growing up, I was taught to say “please,” “thank you,” and “you’re welcome” for almost every encounter imaginable.

 When telling an employee they did something right, I want them to know I’m not just copying and pasting the same message to everyone.
 Personalization is key.

-2. Offer Opportunities for Professional Development
+2. Push Professional Development Initiatives

 Opportunities for professional development are another important aspect of creating a healthy and happy workplace.
 In 2021, 63% of people who quit their job said that a lack of growth opportunities contributed to their decision to leave.
 Only 33% of employees feel that their workplace encourages professional development.